Real Money Online Casinos: Facts, Figures and History

 The online gambling industry is vast, taking in global revenues of around £42 billion ($53 billion) every year.
-In the UK alone, the Gambling Commission reports over 200 active licenses, with the number of operators growing monthly.
+In the UK alone, the Gambling Commission reports over 200 active licenses, with the number of UK online casinos growing monthly.

 While many people are signing up for the first time, gambling online actually has a surprisingly long history.
 And the roots surprise some players as well.